deettoh/doc-rag/README.md

 **A RAG system for PDF summarization, and study Q&A generation**

-DocRAG is a full-stack AI application that demonstrates Retrieval-Augmented Generation (RAG) with clean backend architecture, vector search, and LLM integration.
-Upload any PDF and the system will extract, chunk, and embed the content.
-It will then use it to generate summaries with page citations, study questions, and AI-graded answers.
+DocRAG is a full stack AI application that implements a Retrieval-Augmented Generation (RAG) pipeline for working with PDF documents.
+It includes document retrieval, vector embeddings, and large language models that perform summarization, question generation, and answer evaluation for study purposes.

 ---

 ## Features

 - **PDF Upload and Processing**
-Upload PDF documents with automatic text extraction, cleanup, chunking, and embedding generation, all handled as a background job with real-time status tracking.
+Uploaded PDF documents go through text extraction, cleanup, chunking, and embedding generation.
+The PDF metadata, chunks, and their corresponding embeddings are persisted in the database.

 - **AI-Powered Summarization**
-Generate concise document summaries from the most relevant chunks, with page citations linking each point back to the source material.
+Relevant chunks are retrieved and sent to a language model to generate a concise summary with page citations.

 - **Study Question Generation**
-Automatically produce study questions from document content with similarity-based deduplication to ensure variety.
+The system generates study questions from the document and removes similar ones using similarity based deduplication.

 - **Answer Evaluation**
-Submit answers to generated questions and receive AI-powered scoring and feedback using an LLM judge.

-- **Document Chat**
-Ask free-form questions about your document and receive answers grounded in the most relevant passages via similarity search.
+Users can submit answers to generated questions.
+A language model evaluates the response and provides a score and feedback.

-- **Background Processing with Status Tracking** Long-running operations (extraction, chunking, embedding) run asynchronously with persistent status updates (`uploaded` -> `processing` -> `completed` / `failed`).
+- **Background Processing with Status Tracking**
+Long running operations (extraction, chunking, embedding) run asynchronously with persistent status updates (`uploaded` -> `processing` -> `completed` / `failed`).

 ---